GENOME101.com

 Enzyme - Wikipedia

-An enzyme (/ ˈ ɛ n z aɪ m /) is a protein that acts as a biological catalyst by accelerating chemical reactions.
-The molecules upon which enzymes may act are called substrates, and the enzyme converts the substrates into different molecules known as products.
+An enzyme is a protein that acts as a biological catalyst, accelerating chemical reactions without being consumed in the process.
+The molecules on which enzymes act are called substrates, which are converted into products.

 Enzyme | Definition, Mechanisms, & Nomenclature | Britannica